GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 3. Once you have clicked the `Plot EMGsig` button, a pop-up plot will appear.

 ### Plot Reference Signal
-1. Click the `Plot RefSig` button in row five and column one in the left side of the `Plot Window`, to plot the reference signal of your analysis file or any other loaded reference sinal for that matter.
+1. Click the `Plot RefSig` button in row five and column one in the left side of the `Plot Window`, to plot the reference signal.
 2. Once you have clicked the `Plot RefSig` button, a pop-up plot will appear.

 ### Plot Motor Unit Pulses